shivachinnam/documentation/content/en/mobile/_index.md

 ### Logging in

-You can log in using standard authentication, Google authentication, or [SAML][3] - for both the US and the EU region.
+You can log in using standard authentication, Google authentication, or [SAML][3] - for both the US and the EU region. example don't merge

 #### Enabling SAML